apache/flink/docs/apis/streaming/windows.md

 You can also leave out the `keyBy()` when specifying a windowed transformation.
 This means, however, that Flink cannot process windows for different keys in parallel, essentially turning the transformation into a non-parallel operation.

+<span class="label label-danger">Warning</span> As mentioned in the introduction, non-keyed
+windows have the disadvantage that work cannot be distributed in the cluster because windows cannot be computed independently per key.
+This can have severe performance implications.

 The basic structure of a non-keyed windowed transformation is as follows: